top of page

 LA TAUROMAQUIA

-In my work, La Tauromaquia serves as a motif in the service of painting: the animals, the clothing, the geometric shapes of the arena, the crowds, the solitude of the matador, the procession, and the death of the bull all seem to participate collectively in a sacred liturgy, alien in the monotony and colorlessness of the contemporary world.
+In my work, bullfighting becomes a motif serving the painting itself: the animals, the costumes, the geometric forms of the arena, the crowds, the matador’s solitude, the ritual and the death of the bull all contribute to a sacred liturgy, far removed from the monotony and colourlessness of the contemporary world.

-Lastly, from the comfort of my well-rooted Parisian studio, how can I not dreamily compare my art to the elegant dance of the matador and the bull, both moving before death, where the slightest and most graceful gesture risks everything in the hope of capturing a glimpse of eternity?
+From the calm of my Paris studio, firmly rooted, I cannot help but compare my art to the elegant dance between matador and bull, both facing death, where every gesture — however graceful — risks everything in the hope of capturing a fragment of eternity.

 • Instagram